 On the VW ID.4 Crozz, the full-width light strip at the front looks like it flows out of the headlamps.
 At the rear, the full-width light strip is actually an extension of the main lamps.
 Moreover, these light strips are positioned higher and meet the VW logo in the centre, which isn’t the case on the ID.4 X. As for the bumpers, while the front bumper of the VW ID.4 X looks sportier, it’s the opposite case for the rear bumper.
 The interior of both the models is the same.

 The ID.4 X and ID.4 Crozz have the same battery pack capacity, motor outputs and drivetrain layout.
 However, while the latter has a range of 550 km (NEDC), the former can travel 555 km (NEDC).

 SAIC-VW VW ID.4 X specifications

 |Kerb Weight||2,120 kg|

 |Motor Max.
 Power||150 kW (203.94 PS)|

 |Energy Consumption||16.20 kWh/100 km|

-Volkswagen has confirmed that it will be launching the ID.3 in China as well.
-Deliveries of ID.3 in Europe is to begin in September and when VW starts manufacturing the ID.3 in China, hopefully, the company should have solved the software issues and headed towards offering complete functionality.
+Volkswagen has also confirmed that it will be launching the ID.3 in China.
+Deliveries of ID.3 in Europe have begun, and when the Chinese production starts, hopefully, the company should have solved the software issues and headed towards offering complete functionality.
 Both ID.4 and ID.3 models will help Volkswagen to take electric cars to mass markets with their affordability, desirability and features.